 Fake news is nothing new.
 It has been around since the dawn of media.
-Nowadays, however, it can be distributed at an extraordinary scale on the Internet with the aid of artificial intelligence.
+But thanks to the internet, it can now be distributed at an extraordinary scale with the aid of artificial intelligence.
 But the question is: can machine learning and artificial intelligence solutions be used to stop the spread of fake news?

 “Vaccines cause autism.
 The Earth is flat.
-The 5G network is a threat to society.”
-Although conspiracy theories have been around for some time and there is no indication they will disappear any time soon, we have never seen misinformation spread at such a rapid rate—especially when it comes to everyday news.
+The 5G network spreads the coronavirus.”
+Conspiracy theories like these have been around for some time and there is no indication they will disappear anytime soon, we have never seen misinformation spread at such a rapid rate—especially when it comes to everyday news.

 Unfortunately, because of its virtually unlimited processing capacity, artificial intelligence is increasingly involved in the fabrication of false information.
 However, there is a light at the end of the tunnel, as anti-fake-news algorithms have emerged to help combat the spread of false information.